Al-un/beerworld/vue/js-to-ts/README.md

-# JS to TS
+# JS to TS <!-- omit in toc -->

-A repository to reproduce the various steps we underwent to add some TypeScript flavour to our repository
+A repository to show how TypeScript can be added to a Vue 2 JavaScript codebase and how a hybrid JavaScript / TypeScript codebase can be handled